open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

  total             4520K
 ```

-For the static executable we can see there are not areas for dynamic libraries.
+For the static executable, we can see there are no areas for dynamic libraries.
-And the `.rodata` section has been coallesced in the `.text` area.
+And the `.rodata` section has been coalesced in the `.text` area.

 We can see the size of each section in the two executables by using the `size` command: